trailbehind/DeepOSM/README.md

 ### Original Idea

-This was the general idea to start, and working with TMS tiles sort of worked, so DeepOSM got switched to better data:
+This was the general idea to start, and working with TMS tiles sort of worked (see first 50 or so commits), so DeepOSM got switched to better data:

 ![Deep OSM Project](https://gaiagps.mybalsamiq.com/mockups/4278030.png?key=1e42f249214928d1fa7b17cf866401de0c2af867)